madebykind/madebykind-v3/content/work/rewilding-britain.md

 related_work:
   - chapter
   - rivers-trust
+title: A platform to inspire rewilding projects across the country
 cover_img_alt: Rewilding Britain blog article page on a mobile screen.
 The mobile is on the ground in the woods
 block_class: bg-pink text-claret